magmastonealex/WatAreMyClasses/docs/Server Archetecture.md

 	- varnish-cache is ready to deploy if it helps
 		- Varnish will cache certain files and request types to respond much quicker than lighttpd.
 - Redis
 	- Redis is used as the memory cache for the app.
 Redis is a Key-Value store.
 It uses strings as keys, and stores anything as the value.
-Redis caches found paths. **JSON is the internal format to be used with Redis!
+Redis caches found paths. **JSON is the internal format to be used with complex data and Redis!
 It makes it easier if we ever need to port the data or backend to something else!**
 - PostgreSQL
 	- PostgreSQL is a highly efficient and easy scalable DB.
 It also has great support for geospacial queries and working with Latitude/Longitude coordinates.
 - web.py